hoho/conkitty/README.md

         (arg2)

-You can compliment `CALL` command with `ELSE` section, which will be executed in case of any exception during `CALL` command processing.'
+You can compliment `CALL` command with `ELSE` section, which will be executed in case of any exception during `CALL` command processing.

     template1
         div